kjolley/BIGSdb_documentation/administration.rst

   functions by default - this can be overridden by user preference.

   * Allowed: true/false.

+* recommended - Sets whether the scheme will appear in a list of recommended schemes for use in some analysis plugins.
+Selecting this option makes the scheme easier to select when there are a lot of schemes defined.
+It should be used sparingly.

+* quality_metric - Sets whether the scheme can be used to help assess the quality of a genome assembly.
+For a well annotated genome it would be expected for all loci in the scheme to have an allele designated.
+The annotation status can be searched in an isolate query.
+This can be used in conjunction with the quality_metric_good and quality_metric_bad attributes that can be used to set the thresholds for what constitutes a good or bad annotation.

 * dbase_name - Name of seqdef database (system name) containing scheme profiles (optional).